Nazino tragedy: Aftermath

-The dire situation on Nazino Island was finally ended by Soviet authorities in early June, when the settlement was dissolved and the surviving 2,856 deportees were transferred to smaller settlements upstream on the Nazina River, leaving 157 deportees who could not be moved from the island for health reasons.
+The situation on Nazino Island was finally ended in early June, when Soviet authorities dissolved the settlement and the surviving 2,856 deportees were transferred to smaller settlements upstream on the Nazina River, leaving 157 deportees who could not be moved from the island for health reasons.
 Despite the settlement being dissolved, several hundred more of the deportees died during the transfer.
-People who survived the transfer found themselves with few tools, little food, and facing an outbreak of typhus.
+People who survived the transfer found themselves with few tools, little food and facing an outbreak of typhus.
 Most deportees refused to work in the new settlements due to their previous treatment.

-In a period of thirteen weeks, of the roughly 6,000 deportee settlers intended for Nazino Island, between 1,500 to 2,000 had died due to starvation, exposure, disease, murder, or accidental death.
+In early July, new settlements were constructed using non-deportee labor, but only 250 Nazino settlers were transferred to these.
+Instead, 4,200 new deportees who arrived from Tomsk were housed in these settlements.
+In a period of thirteen weeks, of the roughly 6,000 deportee settlers intended for Nazino Island, between 1,500 and 2,000 had died due to starvation, exposure, disease, murder or accidental death.
 Another 2,000 settlers had disappeared and their whereabouts were untraceable, so they were presumed dead.
 The death tolls include people who either died or disappeared during their transportation to or from the island.

-In early July, new settlements were constructed by the authorities using non-deportee labor, but only 250 Nazino Island settlers were transferred to these.
-Instead 4,200 new deportees who arrived from Tomsk were housed in these settlements.
-The report on the events which was sent to Stalin by Velichko was distributed by Lazar Kaganovich to members of the Politburo, and was preserved in an archive in Novosibirsk.
+The report on the situation at Nazino Island, which had been sent to Stalin by Velichko, was distributed by Lazar Kaganovich to members of the Politburo and was preserved in an archive in Novosibirsk.
 It stated that 6,114 "outdated elements" arrived on the island in May 1933, and at least 27 people died during the river transport.
 There was no shelter on the island; it snowed the first night, and no food was distributed for four days.
 On the first day 295 people were buried.
-Velichko’s report claimed only 2,200 people survived out of about 6,700 (6100 and additional 500–600 people) deportees that he calculated had arrived from Tomsk.
+Velichko's report claimed only 2,200 people survived out of about 6,700 (6100 and additional 500–600 people) deportees that he calculated had arrived from Tomsk.
 The report resulted in a commission by the Communist Party to study the affair.
 In October, the commission estimated that of the roughly 2,000 survivors from Nazino Island, half were ill and bedridden and that only about 200 to 300 were physically capable of working.
-There were attempts by local officials and guards at the island to dispute Velichko's report but were instead reprimanded, receiving prison sentences ranging between twelve months to three years.
+Local officials and guards at the island attempted to dispute Velichko's report but were instead reprimanded, receiving prison sentences ranging between twelve months to three years.

 The events that occurred at Nazino Island highlighted issues with Soviet colonization projects, and the Soviet leadership began to doubt their quality and efficiency.
 In 1933 alone, there were 367,457 known untraceable "special resettlers", of which 151,601 were dismissed and 215,856 simply disappeared from their settlements.
-Nazino Island directly led to the end of large scale settlement plans in the Soviet Union, and to the end of using deportees from "urban déclassé elements" and criminal backgrounds for future settlement plans.
+The Nazino incident directly led to the end of large-scale settlement plans in the Soviet Union, and to the end of using deportees from "urban déclassé elements" and criminal backgrounds for future settlement plans.